roberthodgen/kegger/README.md

 Returns a array of keg objects or empty array if no kegs exist.

 ## Create Keg

 `POST /api/v1/kegs`

 Keg object without `id`, `created`, or `updated` properties.

 ## Update Keg

 `PUT /api/v1/kegs/:keg_id`

-Keg object.
-The following keys are ignored:

-1. `id`
-2. `created`
-3. `updated`

-All other properties will be updated, if supplied.

 Example: Update the Keg's `consumed` to 48:
 ```